How to file an Ohio annual report

 Filing fees

 Ohio keeps fees straightforward.
-Every required periodic filing with the Secretary of State costs the same flat amount of $25, while entities exempt from filing pay nothing.
-You can pay online with credit or debit cards through the Secretary of State's portal, or mail a check or money order with paper forms.
+Every required periodic filing with the Secretary of State costs the same flat amount of $25, confirmed on the Ohio SOS Fee Schedule, while entities exempt from filing pay nothing.
+You can pay online with credit or debit cards through Ohio Business Central, or mail a check or money order with paper forms.
 The fee stays the same either way.

 Required information